-For medical and dental appointments that cannot be conducted outside of working hours; For personal business which cannot be transacted outside of school hours; this leave may be granted only at the discretion of the school administration; it is understood that personal business leave will not normally be granted for the first day of the work year.
+For medical and dental appointments that cannot be conducted outside of working hours;

+For personal business which cannot be transacted outside of school hours; this leave may be granted only at the discretion of the school administration; it is understood that personal business leave will not normally be granted for the first day of the work year.

-- ii) An additional day will be granted for the above reasons for the 2017-2018 school year.
-The Board will determine on a yearly basis, the inclusion of this additional day for subsequent years for the period covered by this local agreement. - iii) An annual maximum of one (1) day may be taken for personal business that cannot be transacted outside of school hours; this day may not be at the cost of the board, and may be granted only at the discretion of the school administration.
+- ii) An additional day has been granted as of the 2017-2018 school year.
+The Board will determine on a yearly basis, the inclusion of this additional day for subsequent years for the period covered by this local agreement.
+PLEASE NOTE THAT THIS DAY HAS NOT BEEN RENEWED BY THE EMSB FOR 2022-2023. - iii) An annual maximum of one (1) day may be taken for personal business that cannot be transacted outside of school hours; this day may not be at the cost of the board, and may be granted only at the discretion of the school administration.
 It is understood that personal business leave will not normally be granted for the first day of the work year. - c) Leave for any occasion listed in paragraphs a) and b) of this clause 5-14.02.103 may be extended with exigence for one (1) additional day for reasons of personal business, religious holidays or medical appointments, at the discretion of the school administration in consultation with Human Resources.